-Salary funding sources Salary source Percentage contribution to salary Type of contract
+Salary funding sources

+Salary source Percentage contribution to salary Type of contract

-Are you a healthcare professional?
+Are you a healthcare pr rofessional?

 What is your healthcare profession?

-Are you clinically active?
+Are you clinically active 9?

-What is your specialty?
+What is your specialty? ,

-CV details you must complete in the application form
+CV details you must co mplete in the application form

-Do you want to undertake this award part time?
-If you want to undertake this award part-time, either from the start or part way through the grant, your host organisation must employ you on a part-time basis during that time.
+ke this award part time? this award part-time, either from the star rt or part way